xentrify/custom-pwnagotchi-plugins/README.md

 1. Install `pyftpdlib` and `pyopenssl` using `python -m pip install pyftpdlib pyopenssl`.
 2. Download the server script using `curl -O https://raw.githubusercontent.com/xentrify/custom-pwnagotchi-plugins/main/remote_cracking_server.py .`.
 3. Download hashcat using `sudo apt-get install hashcat`
-4. Move the server script into the directory using `mv -t remote_cracking remote_cracking_server.py`.
+4. Move the server script into the directory using `mv remote_cracking_server.py remote_cracking`.
 5. Open the directory using `cd remote_cracking`.
 5. Create a handshake and wordlist directory using `mkdir wordlists handshakes`.
 6. Place in the wordlists you want to use to crack.
 For testing, you can use `curl -O https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt wordlists`.